mohdrashid/resmetry/README.md

   protocolId: 'MQIsdp',
   protocolVersion: 3
 };
+/**
+ * The last parameter should be true for an always active connection, false for a one time connection
+ * @type {resmetry}
+ */
-var resmetry= new resmetrylib();
+var resmetry= new resmetrylib(host,settings,false);

-//Connect to mqtt server with given credentials resmetry.connect(host,settings);
+/*
-//Get mqtt client for advanced operations, Refer npm package mqtt for more information
+* Get mqtt client for advanced operations, Refer npm package mqtt for more information
-//For other features offered by MQTT, the modifications can be made using the object var mqtt=resmetry.getMQTTClient();
+* For other features offered by MQTT, the modifications can be made using the object
+* Only applicable true is passed the last parameter of the constructor */
+//var mqtt=resmetry.getMQTTClient();
+//MQTT operations
+//mqtt.subscribe('request/1');

 //Connection listener
 resmetry.on('connect',function(message){
   console.log(message);
 });
-//MQTT operations
-mqtt.subscribe('request/1');

 //Message event listener
 var temp=25;
 resmetry.on('message',function(topic,message){
   console.log("Topic: "+topic,"Message: "+message);
-  if(topic=='request/1'&&message=='temp'){
+  if(topic==='request/1'&&message==='temp'){
     mqtt.publish('response/1',temp+'',{qos:2});
   }
 });

 //Making a request to topic 'request' with message 'send me details' whose expected result goes to topic response with options var options={qos:2};
 //Options are standard options available for publishing in npm package mqtt resmetry.request('request/1','temp',options,'response/1',function(err,response){
   console.log('Response:'+response);
 });

 ```